-We do not want Alabama to be the next state where a Southern Company subsidiary makes a bad decision and overbuilds for new generation based on shaky evidence.
+We do not want Alabama to be the next state where a Southern Company subsidiary makes a bad decision and overbuilds based on shaky evidence.
 Alabamians should not have to shoulder the blame for corporate blunders into the next several decades, like Southern Company customers in our bordering states.
 And Alabama Power customers should not prop up Southern Company for the bad decisions made elsewhere.

 So many questions